Robo-Chef/Modular-Pi-Server/DEPLOYMENT_GUIDE.md

     ./scripts/deploy.sh
     ```

-    **Important:** On fresh systems, this script will:
+    **Important - Two-Stage Process:** On fresh systems, this script will:

+    **Stage 1 (First Run):**

-    - Install Docker and dependencies (requires logout/login after)
+    - Install Docker and dependencies
+    - Show Docker group errors (THIS IS NORMAL - see below)
-    - Exit and ask you to reconnect, then run the script again
+    - Exit with instructions to logout and reconnect

+    **You MUST do this:** `exit` then SSH back in:
+    `ssh your_username@192.168.1.XXX`

+    **Stage 2 (Second Run):**

+    - Run `./scripts/deploy.sh` again
-    - On the second run, it deploys all services
+    - Deploy all services successfully

+    **Expected Normal Warnings (Don't Panic!):**

+    - ❌ `Cannot connect to the Docker daemon` - Normal during fresh install
+    - ❌ `usermod: group 'docker' does not exist` - Normal, fixed by
+      logout/login
+    - ❌ `Failed to add user to docker group` - Normal, requires reconnection
+    - ✅ These errors are expected and will be resolved after reconnecting

 #### **Option B: Step-by-Step Deployment**